saifkhan179/MyRepo/Building-Infra-with-terraform-advanced.md

 2. Using Variables in configurations

-- Create a new fle caleed `provider.tf` and copy the below code into file and **Save** it.
+- Create a new fle called `provider.tf` and copy the below code into file and **Save** it.
 The variables defined earlier in the variables.tf file are now being refrenced in the provider.tf file.

 ```
 provider "oci" {